AndyDong25/AndyDong25/README.md

 Yo!
 I'm Andy!
-I like basketball, video games and anime!
+I like sports, video games and anime!
 Careerwise, I am interested in game design and software engineering.
 You can reach out to me at --dong.andy25@outlook.com--!